-Yallingup is a small town on the west coast of the Margaret River Region just across the peninsula from Dunsborough facing the Indian Ocean.
-The break at Yallingup is what the fuss is all about.
-Yallingup Reef creates the ideal conditions for world class waves.
-Many tournaments occur at Yallingup Beach.
+Yallingup is a quaint and beautiful small town on the west coast of the Margaret River Region just across the peninsula from Dunsborough facing the Indian Ocean.
+The break at Yallingup is famous amongst surfers worldwide and the Yallingup Reef creates ideal conditions for world class waves!

 Yallingup Beach is a long white sandy beach that stretches from the steep hillsides to the north, which are covered in bushland, to the southern rocky headland.